Choosing the Right Font and Its Presentation: A Key to ADA Accessible Websites

 Compliance with web content accessibility guidelines

 Web Content Accessibility Guidelines (WCAG) were developed and published by the World Wide Web Consortium (W3C).
-They are intended primarily for web content developers, web authoring tool developers, and web accessibility evaluation tool developers.
+They are intended primarily for web content developers, web authoring tool developers, and web accessibility audit tool developers.
 These recommendations form the widely accepted standard for the design of accessible websites and online content.
 In the U.S., Section 508 final rule directly requires WCAG to be followed with at least level AA compliance.
 For ADA related lawsuits, the Department of Justice and the U.S. courts have often referred to these guidelines to evaluate the accessibility of public websites.

 WCAG has clear guidance on accessible fonts for visually impaired users, including attributes and design features such as color, contrast, size, and proportions of text.
 There are also recommendations for the layout and structure of textual content that makes a webpage more readable and accessible.
 It is essential to incorporate these features in a website to accommodate users with low vision, dyslexia, reading disorders, or other cognitive disabilities.